***Corona Virus (Covid-19) Melbourne Updates***

 Please note that due to Covid 19 some Tourist Attractions are closed.
 Please check before you venture out

-There is no missing the skyscraper, once you arrive in Melbourne.
-There, standing proud right in the heart of the city, is the 975ft tower (297.3 metres)
+There is no missing the Eureka Tower skyscraper once you arrive in Melbourne.
+Standing proud right in the heart of the city, is the beautiful, 975ft tower (297.3 metres)

 Situated in the Southbank Precinct on Riverside Quay, the tower dominates the skyline overlooking the Yarra River.